SilhDing/SilhDing.github.io/source/_posts/distributedsystem.md

 # Interaction

-A critical part in a distributed system is **how can your system cope with a new replica or failed replica**.
-In this section, we'll cover some cases you might be interested in.
+In this project, we use **HTTP-based** messages for communication between different components.
+That is to say, each component may act as a HTTP server, a HTTP client, or both.
+A clear and rigid workflow is also critical in order to make sure the system behaves as we expect.
+We will cover some cases that you might be interested in and explain the mechanism/workflow behind them.

 ## Startup